disponible únicamente en inglés

 Helping prevent wildfires

-As part of our continuous efforts to protect our communities and reduce the risk of wildfires, SRP is implementing a new program called Public Safety Power Shutoff in high fire risk areas of our service territory.
+As part of our continuous efforts to protect our communities and reduce the risk of wildfires, SRP is implementing a program called Public Safety Power Shutoff in high fire risk areas of our service territory.

 How does it work?